MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

     $EnvironmentDetails = Get-SdnInfrastructureInfo -NetworkController $NCVMName -Credential (get-credential)
     ```

-1. Install the `SdnDiagnostics` module to the
+1. Run the following cmdlet to install the `SdnDiagnostics` module on the Network Controller VM:

     ```powershell
     Install-SDNDiagnostics -ComputerName $EnvironmentDetails.FabricNodes -Credential (Get-Credential)
     ```

 ## Collect SDN logs using SdnDiagnostics

-After you've installed the `SdnDiagnostics` module on the SDN fabric servers and the management computer (for example, the computer running Windows Admin Center), you're ready to collect SDN logs.
+After you've installed the `SdnDiagnostics` module on the management computer and the SDN resources with the SDN fabric, you're ready to run `Start-SdnDiagnostics` to collect SDN logs.

 Use the `Start-SdnDiagnostics` cmdlet to collect information about the current configuration state and diagnostic logs for SDN.